dgparker/AngularJS-Seed-for-Small-Projects/README.md

 # Angular-Seed-for-Small-Projects
-A simple angular seed for small projects
+A simple angularJS seed app.

-This seed provides a super simple template for getting small projects up and running with Angular 1.6.5 The seed uses angular route so you'll have to setup a simple http server in order to properly run it.

-You can use npm to install http-server and host a local web server

-To install http-server globally: npm install -g http-server

-To start the server cd into your project folder and type: http-server -o

-You should be up and running at this point and have a nice starting point for your next project.
+This angularJS seed aims to be a starting point for future projects.
+This also serves as an example for introducing the new 'component' approach to angularJS.

+A component will generally consist of a Controller, Directive with a template, and a Service (if it's relevant)

 ---------------------------------------------

 This was honestly created out of need for myself to try and remove the hassle of prototyping and testing random things within Angular, as well as to save time when starting relatively small projects.